robertobalestri/TRAILDREAMS-Framework/README.md

 If you use TRAILDREAMS in your research, please cite our paper.

-## Acknowledgments

-- Extend gratitude to any collaborators, funding sources, or other forms of support.

 ## Contact

 For questions or additional support, please contact roberto.balestri2@unibo.it